List of speakers of the Oklahoma House of Representatives

 The Speaker of the Oklahoma House of Representatives is the presiding officer of the lower house of the Oklahoma Legislature, the Oklahoma House of Representatives.
 The speaker exercises administrative and procedural functions, but remains a representative of his legislative district.
-The current Speaker of the Oklahoma House of Representatives is Charles McCall, Republican from Atoka, Oklahoma.
+The current Speaker of the Oklahoma House of Representatives is Kyle Hilbert, Republican from Bristow, Oklahoma.

 The position was created in 1907 by the Oklahoma Constitution.
 Members of the Oklahoma House of Representatives vote for the speaker in the first legislative session following an election.
 Although there is no constitutional requirement to elect a speaker from the majority party, in practice, the speaker has never been a member of the minority party.
 In 1929, a coalition of dissident Democratic members voted with the minority Republican caucus to oust Democrat Allen Street from the speaker's office and replace him with Democrat James C. Nance who was State Representative of Walters, Oklahoma.
 Under Nance, the Oklahoma House of Representatives presented 13 charges against Governor Henry S. Johnston.
 Johnston was impeached in March on one charge.

 The speaker is third in line of succession to the Governorship of Oklahoma, behind the lieutenant governor and the President pro tempore of the Oklahoma Senate.